MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/ad-fs-requirements.md

 - AD FS requires Domain controllers running Windows Server 2008 or later.

-- At least one Windows Server 2016 domain controller is required for Microsoft Passport for Work.
+- At least one Windows Server 2016 domain controller is required for Windows Hello for Business.

 > [!NOTE]
 > All support for environments with Windows Server 2003 domain controllers has ended.
 Visit [this page](https://support.microsoft.com/lifecycle/search/default.aspx?sort=PN&alpha=Windows+Server+2003&Filter=FilterNO) for additional information on the Microsoft Support Lifecycle.